mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 By implementing a genetic algorithm with clean OOP design, we can create a flexible and reusable framework that separates concerns and makes the genetic algorithm adaptable to various optimisation problems without having to rewrite the core evolutionary logic.

+Genetic algorithms provide an excellent demonstration of the principles and advantages of object-oriented programming.
+By designing classes that encapsulate key components — such as the evolutionary process, population and individuals — we can create well-defined abstractions that promote modularity, flexibility and a clear separation of concerns.

 Problem decomposition is fundamental to...
 Effective problem decomposition requires a deep understanding of the problem domain.
 Without a proper grasp of the core elements/concepts... creating inappropriate abstractions or inefficient divisions of functionality.

-The core components of a genetic algorithm include:
-- A population of potential solutions (individuals)
-- A fitness function to evaluate how good each solution is
-- Selection mechanisms to choose parents for reproduction
-- Crossover and mutation operators to create new offspring
-- Replacement strategies to form the next generation

-Genetic algorithms provide an excellent demonstration of the principles and advantages of object-oriented programming.
-By designing classes that encapsulate key components — such as the evolutionary process, population and individuals — we can create well-defined abstractions that promote modularity, flexibility and a clear separation of concerns.

 - `GeneticAlgorithm`: A class to control the evolutionary process.
 - `Population`: The population represents a generation of individuals...
 - `Individual`: Represents a candidate solution and encapsulates its genetic representation and fitness evaluation.
-- Crossover method
+- Crossover methods `crossover(individual, partner)`: ... create new offspring.
-- Mutation method
+- Mutation methods `mutate(individual)`:

 We provide a high-level overview of the implemented classes, focussing on their design and interactions.
-For the sake of simplicity, the code used to generate the animations and figures is omitted but can be found in the [repo](https://github.com/mark-hobbs/ga-demo/).
+For the sake of simplicity, the code used to generate the animations and figures is omitted but can be found in the [repo](https://github.com/mark-hobbs/pyga/).

 ### `GeneticAlgorithm`